Lake Constance: Description

 Lake Constance is located along the Rhine between the Alpine Rhine, its main tributary, and the High Rhine, its outflow.
 It is the third largest freshwater lake by surface area in Central and Western Europe (and the second largest in volume), after Lake Geneva and (in surface area) Lake Balaton.

 It is 63 km long, and, nearly 14 km at its widest point.
 It covers about 536 km2, and is 395 m above sea level.
 Its greatest depth is 252 m, exactly in the middle of the Upper Lake.
 Its volume is about 48 km3.

 The lake has two parts.
-The main east section, called Obersee or "Upper Lake", covers about 473 km2, including its northwestern arm, the Überlinger See (61 km2), and the smaller west section, called Untersee or "Lower Lake", with an area of about 63 km2.
+The main east section, called Obersee or "Upper Lake", covers about 473 km2, including its northwestern arm, the Überlinger See (61 km2); the smaller west section, called Untersee or "Lower Lake", covers an area of about 63 km2.

 The connection between these two lakes is the Seerhein (lit.: "Rhine of the Lake(s)").
 Geographically, usually it is not considered to be part of the lake, but a very short river.

 The Lower Lake Constance is loosely divided into three sections around the Island of Reichenau.
-The two German parts, the Gnadensee (lit.: "Lake Mercy") north of the island and north of the peninsula of Mettnau (the Markelfinger Winkel), and the Zeller See, south of Radolfzell and to the northwest of the Reichenau island, and the mainly Swiss Rheinsee (lit.: "Lake Rhine") – not to be mistaken for the Seerhein (lit.: "Rhine of the Lake(s)") at its start – to the south of the island and with its southwestern arm leading to its effluent in Stein am Rhein.
+The two German parts, the Gnadensee (lit.: "calm lake") north of the island and north of the peninsula of Mettnau (the Markelfinger Winkel), and the Zeller See, south of Radolfzell and to the northwest of the Reichenau island, and the mainly Swiss Rheinsee (lit.: "Lake Rhine") – not to be mistaken for the Seerhein (lit.: "Rhine of the Lake(s)") at its start – to the south of the island and with its southwestern arm leading to its effluent in Stein am Rhein.

 The water of the regulated Alpine Rhine flows into the lake in the southeast near Bregenz, Austria, then through the Upper Lake Constance hardly targeting the Überlinger See, into the Seerhein in the town of Konstanz, then through the Rheinsee virtually without feeding both German parts of the Lower Lake, and finally feeds the start of the High Rhine in Swiss town Stein am Rhein.

 The lake itself is an important source of drinking water for southwestern Germany.

 The culminating point of the lake's drainage basin is the Swiss peak Piz Russein of the Tödi massif of the Glarus Alps at 3613 m above sea level.
 It starts with the creek Aua da Russein (lit.: "Water of the Russein").